RamandeepChamba/moviez-react/README.md

 - Movies can be searched via popular, top rated. ✅
 - Movies can be searched using a query string in an input field ✅
 - Movies can be searched using filters like: genre, ratings, year (filters can be combined, horror + rating > 6 + 2021)
-- Movies can be sorted based on ratings
+- Movies can be sorted based on ratings✅
-- Results will be fetched from an API
+- Results will be fetched from an API ✅
 - Resulting movies will be displayed in a movies list with pagination ✅
 - Movie from the list can be selected and it's details can be viewed ✅
-- Movie details will include summary, poster, ratings, actors, related movies
+- Movie details will include summary, poster, ratings, actors, related movies ✅

 # Pages